Volvo XC90 review - Engines, performance and drive

 Volvo’s B5 unit is a close match for the four cylinder Land Rover Discovery, while the addition of PowerPulse technology helps to reduce turbo lag.
 The system blows air through the smaller of the two turbos when you’re off the throttle to improve response when you get back on it, then the bigger turbo provides more power at speed.
 However, on the road it’s difficult to notice the tech having an effect.

 The XC90 performed well when we tested it in older D5 guise, sprinting from 0-60mph in 7.9 seconds.
 The Volvo’s in-gear performance was respectable, too, as it accelerated from 50-70mph in eighth in just 12.7 seconds.
 That was around a second faster than either the Audi Q7 or Land Rover Discovery that we tested it against at the time.
-The new B5 version improves its sprinting ability, able to crack 0-60mph in 7.6 seconds and pressing on to a top speed of 134mph.
+The new B5 version improves its sprinting ability, able to crack 0-60mph in 7.1 seconds and pressing on to a limited top speed of 112mph.

 However, you do have to push the accelerator a long way to get a decent hit of performance, and the gearbox holds on to revs before changing up.
 This adds to the noise levels and the XC90 is better at a steady cruise with the eight-speed automatic gearbox producing smooth shifts.